-All members using the range must have proof of membership visible.
-Current membership card should be visibly worn.
+1. All members using the range must have proof of membership visible.
+Your current membership card should be visibly worn.

-Guests should always be accompanied by a member and members take full responsibility for their guest.
+3. Guests must always be accompanied by a member, and members take full responsibility for their guest.
 Members should collect the applicable fee from their guest.

 C.C.S.C.
 Basic Rules:

 1. Always keep the gun pointed in a safe direction - down range.

 2. Always keep the gun unloaded until ready to use.

 3. Always keep your finger off the trigger until ready to shoot.